spatialthoughts/qgis-tutorials/zh_TW/_sources/docs/3/processing_graphical_modeler.rst.txt

 .. image:: /static/3/processing_graphical_modeler/images/5.png
    :align: center

 6. Now we can start building a graphical model of our processing pipeline.
 The :guilabel:`Processing modeler` dialog contains a left-hand panel and a main canvas.
-On he left-hand panel, locate the :guilabel:`Inputs` panel listing various types of input data types.
+On the left-hand panel, locate the :guilabel:`Inputs` panel listing various types of input data types.
 Scroll down and select the :guilabel:`+ Vector Layer` input.
 Drag it to the canvas.

 .. image:: /static/3/processing_graphical_modeler/images/6.png
    :align: center